elircamp/gitworld/README.md

 # gitworld
-Playing and Practices with Git
+Playing with Git and Github